Clinical Psychology Postdoctoral Fellowship

 Evaluation

-The fellow will receive ongoing, constructive feedback from supervisors and program leadership during training.
+In addition to robust one-on-one supervision and feedback, the fellow receives ongoing, constructive feedback from supervisors and program leadership during training.
 The structured evaluative process includes formative and summative assessment.
 The fellow receives written evaluation from their supervisors at least twice per year: once at the midway point of the year and again at the end of the year.
 The fellow meets with their supervisors to discuss their written evaluations.

 Application Information